We may earn money or other compensation from the companies or products mentioned in this post.

 Rise of the Resistance Opens January 17, 2020

 Ready to show your loyalty to the Resistance?
 Rise of the Resistance is part of phase two at Disneyland Resort.
-Good news, it opens over Martin Luther King Jr weekend, so get your tickets now and be ready to rebel!
+Good news, it is now open, but you need a little bit more strategy to get on this ride.